picasdan9/studio-website/_texts/this-is-acting.md

 ---
-title: "This is Acting: Performance in Life and Performance in Art"
+title: 'This is Acting: Performance in Life and Performance in Art'
 type: article
 year: 2019
 externalSiteName: SGIFF